Tuesday of week 6 of Ordinary Time – First Reading

 This is the clear message of the creation story in Genesis.
 The Fall was due solely to the choice made by the Man and his wife.
 God is all good and the source only of what is good.

 All our temptations originate in ourselves, in the various passions that drive us.
 The passage mentions three stages – desire, sin and death.
 These we see in the sin of the first woman and her husband.
-We see the same in David’s infatuation with Bathsheba (cf. Friday of Week 3 in Ordinary Time).
+We see the same in David’s infatuation with Bathsheba (see the commentary for Friday of Week 3 of Ordinary Time).
 This is something we have all experienced in some form.

-On the contrary, every good thing we experience comes directly from the “Father of lights”, the Father who presides over the whole universe with its myriads of stars and constellations.
+On the contrary, every good thing we experience comes directly from the “Father of lights”, the Father who presides over the whole universe with its myriad stars and constellations.
 And, unlike them, he never suffers change or eclipse.
 He is above all a creating God.

-“He willed to give us birth by the word of truth”, that is, literally “he deliberately teemed us forth by a word of truth”.
-The ‘word of truth’ is everything God has revealed to the human race; it is the supreme Law.
+The “word of truth” is everything God has revealed to the human race; it is the supreme Law.
 For us now, the word of Truth is the Gospel, the Way that Jesus the Son of God proclaimed.

 And we are to be the “first fruits” of his creatures.
 Just as the first sheaf of the harvest was an indication that the whole harvest would eventually follow, so the early Christians were an indication that a great number of people would eventually be born again.
 This is our great responsibility towards the world around us.